TsevenSG/sails-docs/spec_reviews/Agent_Template_and_Report.md

 -   **Export Engine**: Develop an engine that can convert the compiled content into various formats like PDF, Word, and HTML.
 This engine should handle formatting, pagination, and other aspects of document generation.
 -   **Sharing Mechanism**: Implement a system for sharing Reports that includes options for email, direct links, and integration with collaboration tools like Slack or Microsoft Teams.
 Ensure that shared Reports are secure and access-controlled.
 -   **Scheduling System**: Create a scheduling system that allows users to set up automatic generation of Reports.
 This system should support different frequencies (daily, weekly, monthly) and handle the delivery of the generated Reports.

-By following these detailed specifications, developers can create a robust system for generating, managing, and distributing Reports using Agent Templates.
-This system will enhance the efficiency and effectiveness of content generation and reporting processes.